-Following steps were followed for problem identification in urban watershed.

-Step 1: GISsoftware followed by Google Earth were used to delineate a sub watershed area for conservation of water sources in the long run.

-Step 2: Thematic layers were gathered from ICIMOD and DEM from USGS website for slope, aspect, altitude variation, LULC.

-Step 3: Problems identified from field survey was analyzed and appropriate activities was recommended to overcome the issues.
+GIS software followed by Google Earth were used to delineate a sub watershed area for conservation of water sources in the long run.
+Thematic layers were gathered from ICIMOD and DEM from USGS website for slope, aspect, altitude variation, LULC.
+Problems identified from field survey was analyzed and appropriate activities was recommended to overcome the issues.
+Excel was used to analyze the data during the study.